Courses & Curriculum

 BIO 212 Biochemistry and Cell Biology II 3 credits

 Fundamentals of biochemistry (biological chemistry) and cell biology for students majoring in the biological sciences.
 Structure and biological activities of carbohydrates and nucleic acids.
 Integrates the cellular and biochemical relationships between systems within the cell with an emphasis on the role cell communication, respiration, photosynthesis, gene expression, and cell division.
-Three hours of lecture and one one-hour recitation per week Prerequisites: BIO 211
+Three hours of lecture and one one-hour recitation per week Prerequisites: C- or better in BIO111, BIO112, and BIO 211

 BIO 212L Biochemistry and Cell Biology Lab II 1 credit